GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 **App Service Environment v2**: The Azure App Service Environment is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service applications at a high scale.
 This isolation feature is required to meet UK NHS compliance requirements.

-App Service Environments are isolated to only run a single customer's applications and are always deployed into a virtual network.
+The App Service Environment is isolated to only run a single application and is always deployed into a virtual network.
 This isolation feature enables the reference architecture to have complete tenant isolation, removing it from Azure’s multi-tenant environment prohibiting those multi-tenants from enumerating the deployed App Service Environment resources.
 Customers have fine-grained control over both inbound and outbound application network traffic, and applications can establish high-speed secure connections over virtual networks to on-premises corporate resources.
 Customers can “auto-scale” with App Service Environment based on load metrics, available budget, or a defined schedule.

 Utilize App Service Environments for the following controls/configurations: